-• Annual review with SAMTD, ODOT, FHWA, and FTA on draft
+• Annual draft UPWP review with SAMTD, ODOT, FHWA, and FTA.
+(February 2017)

-• Production of required documentation to ODOT, FHWA, FTA, and others of SKATS activities such as quarterly narrative and financial reports.
+- Adoption of an annual UPWP by SKATS Policy Committee.
+(March 2017) - Production of required documentation to ODOT, FHWA, FTA, and others of SKATS activities such as quarterly narrative and financial reports.
 (Quarterly and Annual)